-- The DSL will manage each case individually and will ensure the risk assessment is reviewed regularly with relevant partner agencies, for example the Police and social care. - Where an allegation of sexual violence or sexual harassment is progressing through the criminal justice system, settings should be aware of anonymity, witness support, and the criminal process in general so they can offer support and act appropriately.
+• the DSL will manage each case individually and will ensure the risk assessment is reviewed regularly with relevant partner agencies, for example the Police and social care

-- Where there is a criminal investigation into a rape, assault by penetration or sexual assault, the alleged perpetrator should be removed from any classes they share with the victim. - The DSL will consider how best to keep the victim and perpetrator a reasonable distance apart on the setting premises and on transport where appropriate. - Where a criminal investigation into a rape or assault by penetration leads to a conviction or caution, the setting will take suitable action.
-In all but the most exceptional of circumstances, the rape or assault is likely to constitute a serious breach of discipline and may lead to the view that allowing the perpetrator to remain in the same setting would seriously harm the education or welfare of the victim (and potentially themselves and other children). - Where a criminal investigation into sexual assault leads to a conviction or caution, the setting will, if it has not already, consider any suitable sanctions in light of their behaviour policy, which may include consideration of permanent exclusion.
-Where the perpetrator is going to remain at the setting, the Headteacher/Principal should continue keeping the victim and perpetrator in separate classes and continue to consider the most appropriate way to manage potential contact on setting premises and transport.
-The nature of the conviction or caution and wishes of the victim will be especially important in determining how to proceed in such cases. - The victim, alleged perpetrator and any other children and adults affected will receive appropriate support and safeguards on a case-by-case basis. - The setting will take any disciplinary action against the alleged perpetrator in accordance with the setting behaviour policy. - The setting recognises that taking disciplinary action and providing appropriate support are not mutually exclusive actions and will occur at the same time if necessary. - The setting will consider the potential impact of social media in facilitating the spreading of rumours and exposing victims' identities. - The setting recognises that children who have experienced sexual violence display a wide range of responses to their experiences including clear signs of trauma, physical and emotional responses, or no overt signs at all.
+- where an allegation of sexual violence or sexual harassment is progressing through the criminal justice system, schools should be aware of anonymity, witness support, and the criminal process in general so they can offer support and act appropriately - where there is a criminal investigation into a rape, assault by penetration or sexual assault, the alleged perpetrator should be removed from any classes they share with the victim - the DSL will consider how best to keep the victim and perpetrator a reasonable distance apart on the school premises and on transport where appropriate - where a criminal investigation into a rape or assault by penetration leads to a conviction or caution, the school will take suitable action.
+In all but the most exceptional of circumstances, the rape or assault is likely to constitute a serious breach of discipline and may lead to the view that allowing the perpetrator to remain in the same school would seriously harm the education or welfare of the victim (and potentially themselves and other children) - where a criminal investigation into sexual assault leads to a conviction or caution, the school will, if it has not already, consider any suitable sanctions in light of their behaviour policy, which may include consideration of permanent exclusion.
+Where the perpetrator is going to remain at the school, the Headteacher should continue keeping the victim and perpetrator in separate classes and continue to consider the most appropriate way to manage potential contact on school premises and transport.
+The nature of the conviction or caution and wishes of the victim will be especially important in determining how to proceed in such cases - the victim, alleged perpetrator and any other children and adults affected will receive appropriate support and safeguards on a case-by-case basis - the school will take any disciplinary action against the alleged perpetrator in accordance with the school behaviour policy - the school recognises that taking disciplinary action and providing appropriate support are not mutually exclusive actions and will occur at the same time if necessary - the school will consider the potential impact of social media in facilitating the spreading of rumours and exposing victims' identities - the school recognises that children who have experienced sexual violence display a wide range of responses to their experiences including clear signs of trauma, physical and emotional responses, or no overt signs at all